Medically reviewed on May 19, 2018

 Lice are tiny, wingless, parasitic insects that feed on your blood.
 Lice are easily spread — especially by schoolchildren — through close personal contact and by sharing belongings.

 - Head lice.
-These lice develop on your scalp.
+These lice are found on your scalp.
 They're easiest to see at the nape of your neck and over your ears.

 - Body lice.
 These lice live in clothing and on bedding and move onto your skin to feed.
 Body lice most often affect people who aren't able to bathe or launder clothing regularly, such as homeless or transient individuals.